 No Health Underwriting Year-Round

-The following states never require you to undergo the underwriting process.
-Thus, you cannot face denial form a policy due to pre-existing conditions.
+The following states don’t require you to undergo the medical underwriting process when enrolling in a Medigap plan.
+Thus, you cannot be denied a Medigap policy due to a pre-existing condition.

 - Connecticut